 Prepare a legal online will in Canada with Epilogue.
 A properly drafted will ensure the distribution of your assets according to your wishes.

 Creditpicks is always looking for novel ways for Canadians to enhance their financial well-being.
 And having a functional legal will is just one way of doing that.
-Subscribe to our blog to have more helpful money tips delivered directly to your inbox!
+Subscribe to our site for free access to your TransUnion credit report for one year, our Your Personal Finance Guide 2023-2024 e-book, and more helpful money tips delivered directly to your inbox!